 Bioprinted Alginate Viability

 As a naturally occurring polysaccharide commonly derived from algae or seaweed, sodium alginate’s abundance and low cost make it a popular biomaterial for cellular encapsulation and bioprinting (1).
 Sodium alginate forms a hydrogel through a sodium-calcium ion exchange.
 As this crosslinking process occurs very quickly, sodium alginate can be difficult to bioprint on its own.
 Many studies combine this reagent with other materials to create a hybrid bioink or use complex multi-crosslinking steps to create 3D geometries (2-4).
 Here, we present a simplified process for printing sodium alginate with the use of Pluronic F127 as a temporary support.
-This process creates viable 3D structures of cell-laden alginate with repeatible, accurate geometries.
+This process creates viable 3D structures of cell-laden alginate with repeatable, accurate geometries.

 Thin Film Viability